 - have a high temperature – your child is feeling hotter than usual if you touch their neck, back or tummy

-- appear generally unwell – babies may be irritable and not feed properly
+- appear generally unwell – babies and young children may be irritable and not feed or eat properly

 - wet the bed or wet themselves

 Older, frail people or people with a urinary catheter

 In older, frail people who have problems with memory, learning and concentration (such as dementia), and people with a urinary catheter, symptoms of a UTI may also include:

 - changes in behaviour, such as acting agitated or confused (delirium)

 - wetting themselves (incontinence) that is worse than usual

 - you have symptoms of a urinary tract infection (UTI) for the first time

 - your child has symptoms of a UTI

 - you're a man with symptoms of a UTI